JakubTabor/bag_of_words_exercise/README.md

 # Main reason of low performance is cost to calculate distance which is expensive in that case
 # Then I gonna check "MultinomialNB", so I put it into my pipeline, then I train it and get y_pred which I put into classification_report
 # "MultinomialNB" work as good as "random_forest", but computation cost was lower and I get my results faster
+# Advantages are easy calculation of probabilities for the words in corpus(Bag of words) and storing them in contigency table